tomyferra/wineme/userStory.md

 - [x] Add wine
   - [ ] Works fine.
 Need to integrate the picture pickup and done.
 - [ ] Make all div's same height for wineList.
+- [ ] Create username and password.
+- [ ] Allow users to fav the wines.
+- [ ] Restrict endpoint consumption from everywhere.